 As part of its outreach efforts, EOS engages in informal education through seminars, media briefings, and exhibitions.

 EOS has also invested in formal education efforts.
-With that aim in mind, we partnered with NTU's Asian School of the Environment, then known as the Division of Earth Sciences, to develop and launched a new Bachelor of Science degree in Environmental Earth Systems Science, which started in August 2014.
+With that aim in mind, we partnered with NTU's Asian School of the Environment, then known as the Division of Earth Sciences, to develop and launched a Bachelor of Science degree in Environmental Earth Systems Science, which commenced in August 2014.